-Many employees enjoy getting paid every week.
-It keeps a patterned movement of money reaching into their bank accounts, which can make it easier to budget household finances.
-When an hourly employee works overtime, they get paid for those extra hours sooner preferably than having to pause two weeks or even till the end of the month to get the extra money.
+- A large number of employees enjoy getting paid every week, and also it keeps a patterned movement of money reaching into their bank accounts that can make it easier to budget household finances.
+In situations when an hourly employee works overtime, they are paid for those extra hours sooner preferably than having to pause two weeks or even till the end of the month to get the extra money.
 That can be particularly helpful if the weekly schedule alters significantly.

-For example, if an employee achieves 65 hours one week and only 25 hours the next week, it’s helpful to have that extra overtime pay before heading into the lighter schedule week.
-If you recommend weekly payroll, you can consider high employee happiness.
+- For instance, if an employee manages to reach 65 hours one week and only 25 hours the next week, this method is helpful to have that extra overtime pay way before heading into the lighter schedule week.
+If the user recommend weekly payroll, then this could be considered as high employee happiness.

-On your end, calculating overtime is an honest process if you have hourly employees on staff.
-Since the pay period tallies with the work week, it’s easy to calculate any additional pay.
-With monthly pay periods, the first and last week of the month is usually partial weeks, which can hinder your calculations.
-Weekly pay periods also make it simpler to understand when time cards or time reports are payable.
+- On the user’s end, calculating overtime is an honest process, especially when there is hourly employees on staff.
+Since the pay period tallies with the work week, it becomes much easier to calculate any additional pay.
+With monthly pay periods, the first and last week of the month is typically partial weeks, which can hamper the calculations.
+Weekly pay periods also make it smoother to comprehend when timecards or time reports are payable.

-The payable date remains the same every week since you run payroll on the same day each week.
-On a monthly inventory, the cut-off for turning in pay may vary from one month to the next depending on when the end of the month falls.
+- In this method, the payable date remains the same every week as the user will run payroll on the same day each week.
+Whereas, on a monthly inventory, the cut-off for turning in pay may vary from one month to the next depending on end of the month.

 Cons of Weekly Payroll

-One of the biggest disadvantages of weekly payroll for you as the employer is the time plus cost.
-Since you have to run payroll every week, that can take you away from other duties, or it indicates the staff member appointed to handle payroll gets drawn away from other duties.
-If you pick someone to do payroll, they get paid each time it’s run, improving your overhead.
+- As it is rightly said, everything comes with its pros and cons, and talking about weekly pay, there are certain cons of this as well.
+One of the biggest disadvantages of weekly payroll for the employer is the time plus cost.
+Since the employer is following weekly payroll, that can take the employer away from other duties, or it indicates the staff member appointed to handle payroll gets drawn away from other duties.
+If someone is picked to do payroll, they get paid each time it’s run, improving the overhead.

-Distributing pay more often can also come at a cost if you issue conventional paper cheques, wasting money on the cheque forms and the ink to print them.
-If you use direct deposit, you may have to pay a small fee per deposit depending on the service you practice.
-Paying those fees every week adds up.
-You can probably cut those fees in half by preferring biweekly or monthly pay periods.
+- Distributing pay more often might at times come at a cost if you issue conventional paper cheques, wasting money on the cheque forms and the ink to print them.
+If the user makes use of direct deposit, he/she might have to pay a small fee per deposit depending on the service that is practiced.
+Paying those fees every week adds up to the total cost.
+That fees can be cut off in half by preferring biweekly or monthly pay periods.

-When you run payroll every other week, which occurs in 26 pay times per year then maximum months have two paydays, but some months have three.
-Just like a weekly pay period structure, the bi-weekly structure means your employees get paid on the corresponding day of the week each time but only all another week.
+When the user runs payroll every other week that results into 26 pay times per year, as maximum months have two paydays, but some months have three.
+Similar to weekly pay period structure, the bi-weekly structure means that the employees will get paid on the corresponding day of the week each time, but only all another week.

-So you might pay them all Friday, for example.
-This option is diverse than paying employees semimonthly, where they always get just two paycheques per month, for a total of 24 pay periods.
-A semimonthly plan typically pays employees on the 15th and the last day of the month rather than paying every another week.
+Thus, the employer might pay them all Friday, just for an example.
+The biweekly option is a bit different than paying employees semimonthly, where they always get just two paycheques per month, for a total of 24 pay periods.
+In general, a semimonthly plan typically pays employees on the 15th and the last day of the month rather than paying every another week.